Economic gloom curbs Lufthansa growth plan

 WANING CONFIDENCE

-Lufthansa's third-quarter operating profit fell to 575 million euros from 783 million euros, compared with the 584 million euros average analyst estimates in a Reuters poll.
+Lufthansa's third-quarter operating profit fell to 575 million euros ($794.6 million) from 783 million euros, compared with the 584 million euros average analyst estimates in a Reuters poll.

 Industry body IATA last month said it expected airlines to suffer a weak end to the year due to waning consumer confidence, sluggish international trade and high fuel prices.